 To view an encrypted message, sign in with your Troy University 365 account or use a one-time passcode

-Troy University Financial Aid is excited to announce that Self Service Financial Aid will be available very soon.
-This intuitive self-service solution features several tabs and web forms that guide students, step-by-step, through the process for applying for and accepting the financial aid they need in order to achieve their academic goals.
-Additionally counselors will see the same information the students see so they can provide relevant, timely support.
-This will be a mobile-friendly way to apply for and accept financial aid with a dashboard-like view of the student’s status accessible by students, counselors, and financial aid administrators alike.
+Troy University Financial Aid self-service features several tabs and web forms that guide students, step-by-step, through the process for applying for and accepting the financial aid they need in order to achieve their academic goals.
+Additionally, counselors will see the same information the students see so they can provide relevant, timely support.
+This service will be a mobile-friendly way to apply for and accept financial aid with a dashboard-like view of the student’s status.

 Self-Service Financial Aid displays a financial aid checklist that specifies all the steps and their proper sequence that students need to pursue financial aid in a particular year, including:

-Follow TROYês official blog, TROY.Today, to keep up with the latest news about students, faculty, staff, alumni and more.
+Follow TROY's official blog, TROY.Today, to keep up with the latest news about students, faculty, staff, alumni and more.